 - by Anna Burago

-Prime Factor Math Circle is an extracurricular math program for elementary and middle-school students.
-In our circle, students develop creative thinking and problem-solving skills, as well as learn the principles of logic and math reasoning.
-Our curriculum includes interesting and educational math topics that often lie beyond the school program.
+Prime Factor is an extracurricular math and computing program for elementary and middle-school students.
+In our classes, students develop creative thinking and problem-solving skills, as well as learn the principles of logic and mathematical reasoning.
+Our curriculum includes interesting and educational math topics that generally lie beyond school curriculum.

-Prime Factor Math Circle students meet weekly in a small-class setting.
-The circle sessions consist of an hour and a half of interactive teaching, mathematical discussion and problem-solving.
-The problems and discussion topics are selected to stimulate the students' creative abilities and to develop their problem exploration skills and mathematical reasoning.
-Some of the class time (especially in circles with younger students) is devoted to mathematical games and competitions.
+Prime Factor students meet weekly in a small-class setting.
+A circle session consists of an hour and a half of interactive teaching, mathematical discussion and problem-solving.
+The problems and discussion topics are selected to stimulate students' creative abilities and to develop their problem exploration skills and mathematical reasoning.
+Some of the class time (especially in circles with younger students) is devoted to mathematical contests and tournaments.

 For students who want to know more about the world of extracurricular mathematics.
 Potential students should be ready to explore, learn, and work on challenging problems.
-This class is open to Elementary School Circle graduates and to new students.
+This class is open to Junior Circle graduates (with teacher recommendation) and to new students.

-For students of grades 6-8 who are familiar with the First Year topics or are ready to put in extra work of catching up with our First Year program.
+For students of grades 7-8 who are familiar with the Circle 1 topics or are ready to put in extra work to catch up with our program.

 A challenging and fast-paced class focusing on the topics in discrete mathematics (graph theory, number systems, logic) and their applications in computer science.

 This course is a three trimester class.
 The fall trimester starts as a beginner Scratch programming class.
 The students will learn to code in Scratch environment, will create animations, pattern designs, and computer games.
 The intermediate and advanced levels are offered in winter and spring.